 When you have one available space to add an activity, tap on the “+” button at the top right-hand corner.
 Find the spinning activity and add it to your Fitbit device.

-As you can see spinning has now been added to your list of activities.
+As you can see, spinning has now been added to your list of activities.

-At this point, I would recommend that you manually sync your Fitbit so that these changes take place.
+At this point, I recommend that you manually sync your Fitbit so that these changes take place.

 Does Fitbit Count Stationary Bike As Steps?

 Which sounds great, but I most certainly didn’t do that.
-Due to the motion, your Fitbit will pick up the occasional step, even though you aren’t doing it.
+Due to the motion, your Fitbit will pick up the occasional step even though you aren’t doing it.
 Fitbit counts steps purely based on the motion of your arm and how it swings.

 The best thing to do is set your Fitbit to the spinning activity and log your exercise that way.